cosyverif/paquito/src/Documentation-paquito/README.md

 There are to ways to create the command **paquito** , which allow us to create packages from source programs (you will use this command to create all packages you want to build) :

 * Create the paquito package locally (on machines : using **--local** option) .
-* Create the paquito package using docker (virtualisation technologie : without the option ) .
+* Create the paquito package using docker (virtualisation technology : without the option ) .

 Package paquito in paquito (create paquito package) locally , meaning start creating package on machines for this you will follow the following steps :